 In cases where the blood build-up is so excessive that it lowers the baby’s red blood cell count, a blood transfusion may become necessary.

 Infants with cephalohematoma are also at a heightened risk for developing jaundice, because as the blood cells break down the levels of bilirubin increase.
-In these instances, and if the bilirubin is excessively high, treatment may include phototherapy.
+In these instances, and if the bilirubin is excessively high, cephalohematoma treatment may include phototherapy.

 Although most infants with cephalohematoma will heal on their own, it’s important to monitor and observe your child.
 Keep a close eye on any additional bulging or signs of jaundice.
 Also, keep an eye out for behavioral changes.

 As long as your child is healing, the prognosis for cephalohematoma is generally very good.
 The key is keeping your healthcare provider informed of any changes in your child’s health or behavior.
+It also helps to be aware of possible risk factors and complications.
+Every child is different, so it’s important to remember to focus on your child’s health and prognosis based on his or her overall health.

 Start Your FREE Case Review Today